w1zzl3-06/TCM-Practical-Ethical-Hacking-Notes/10. New Capstone/Academy.md

 /bin/sh: 4: locate: not found
 ```

-So we got a shell, as an unprivileged user (AKA not root).
+So we got a shell as an unprivileged user (AKA not root).
 Next thing to do is to find a way to elevate our privileges, and here comes a handy little script called [Linpeas](https://github.com/carlospolop/PEASS-ng/tree/master/linPEAS) which allows us to search for possible paths to escalate privileges on Linux/Unix*/MacOS hosts.

 Follow the instructions in the repo and download it onto the Kali machine.